-Prerequisites: Permission of instructor.
+Prerequisite: Permission of instructor.

 EMCO 496.
-Topics in English & Media Communications 3 hours
+Topics in English & Media Communications

 Topics courses in this program will examine areas of special interest in story, writing, and media application.
 Courses may include The Drama, The Novel, Shakespeare, 20th Century Poetry, Screenwriting, Solutions Journalism, Grant Writing, Music Production, Documentary Filmmaking, and Public Relations, among others.
 Topics courses (but not specific topics) may be repeated for a total of 9 hours.
 Credit hours earned in this course exceeding program requirements will be considered elective hours.
 EMCO 480 may be substituted for 3 hours of EMCO 496.
+Cross-listed with ARTS 496